 The best thing to do in this situation is to speak to your doctor.
-Explain your concerns and find out if you can switch to a different drug.
+Explain your concerns and find out if you can switch to a different medication.
 You can also try an alternative treatment or therapy.

-Problems with Room Temperature
+Problems with room temperature

 Room temperature also determines the quality of your sleep.
 If it’s too hot, you’re more likely to wake up in the middle of the night with night sweats.
 On the other hand, if it’s too cold, you won’t warm up enough to be comfortable to sleep.

 The trick is to strike the right balance.
 Experts recommend keeping your room temperature between 60 and 67 degrees Fahrenheit.
-At this temperature, most people can drift off more comfortably and less likely to awaken during the night.
+At this temperature, most people can drift off more comfortably and are less likely to awaken during the night.
 However, it’s advisable to tweak your temperature occasionally until you find your sweet spot.

 No matter how much you love coffee, you should avoid taking it right before bedtime or late in the afternoon.
 Caffeine is a stimulant with a significant half-life.
-Half-life refers to the amount of time it takes to breakdown and excrete half the amount of a substance from your body.
+Half-life refers to the amount of time it takes to breakdown and excretes half the amount of a substance from your body.
 On average, coffee has a half-life of approximately five to six hours, and it can be more.

 Exercising is an excellent habit to adopt if you want to improve your sleep quality.
 However, if done wrong, it may cause sleep problems.
 It’s not advisable to do strenuous workouts or cardio late in the afternoon or right before bed.
 Doing so disrupts your stable heart rate and stimulates your entire nervous system, thereby making it harder for you to sleep.

-Stress, Anxiety, or Depression
+Stress, anxiety, or depression

-Stress is perhaps the most common reason for insomnia.
+Stress and anxiety are perhaps the most common reasons for insomnia.
 During the day, it’s easy to distract yourself with work and other activities.
 But when your head hits the pillow, your mind finds time to roam.
 In most cases, people think about all the negative things happening in their lives, making it impossible to fall asleep.

 There are several things you can do to overcome stress and improve your sleep quality.
+These include: